Festive French seats are live for travel between Dec 14 to early Jan* – book in advance to save! Ho, ho, gooo…

 On many trains, the wheelchair bays are in First Class.
 However, passengers with wheelchairs and the person accompanying them can travel in First Class with their Second Class tickets and can also make use of the at-seat meal service on offer there.

-Cheap train tickets from Schwarzach-St. Veit to Rome
+How do I find cheap train tickets from Schwarzach-St. Veit to Rome?

 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.